shawlu95/Beyond-LeetCode-SQL/Interview/01_User_Status_Update/README.md

 After simplifying the boolean algebra, we only need three conditions.
 State __EXPLICITLY__ we don't need "ELSE status" in the CASE statement because we've covered all possible condtions.
 Also emphasize we need __LEFT JOIN__ to find out who did not pay on day T.

 ### Sample Database
-Load the database file[dn.sql](db.sql) to localhost MySQL.
+Load the database file [db.sql](db.sql) to localhost MySQL.
 An Advertiser dabase will be created with two tables.
 ```
 mysql < db.sql -uroot -p
 ```